1

 -

-Pruning Instructions: Prune in late winter or early spring to maintain shape and encourage new growth
+Pruning Instructions: Prune after flowering to maintain shape and encourage new growth. -

-Special Care: Regular deadheading can encourage more blooms
+Special Care: Regular deadheading promotes longer flowering period.

 Share